Zomby2D/gdx-vr-extension/README.md

 ###### Google VR

-The bindings are there to support Google VR (Cardboard and Daydream) as a headset.
+The rendering for Google VR (Cardboard and Daydream) is working.

 The Daydream controller is not yet supported.

 *I do not have a Daydream View (or a supported phone) yet, but I have been able to emulate the controller on my Galaxy S6 with the help of the [Google VR Services Emulator](https://github.com/domination/gvr-services-emulator) and an old Galaxy S3 running the Controller Emulator.*